 - Being afraid to step out of your comfort zone and to take risks.

+How does it show up for you?
 Does this have an impact?
 It sure does and it is not that positive.
-This causes limitations in life!
+This causes limitations in your life!

 I want to live a bigger, more fulfilling and an abundant life EVERY day.
 This means letting go of any patterns of negativity that would disrupt the way!

-Practice positive affirmations and engage in empowering conversations.
+Practice positive affirmations.
+Engage in empowering conversations.
 This will inspire you in your personal growth journey and it is the perfect environment for greatness to grow.

-One step at a time, AWARE, one amazing choice at a time— greatness will shape your life!
+One step at a time.
+Awareness.
+One amazing choice at a time— greatness will blossom and redesign your life!